Nonprofit of the Year Award: Matthew G. Bateman, alongside the Honorable Jonathan G. Jacobson, and In Flight Board President Ralph LaCasio.

 On Thursday, November 2, Matthew G. Bateman, Chief Executive Officer of In Flight, Inc. alongside Ralph LaCasio, In Flight, Inc.’s Board President accepted the Nonprofit of the Year award from the Think Dutchess Alliance for Business.

 For 30 years, In Flight has empowered people with intellectual and developmental disabilities in the Hudson Valley and Capital regions through programs that teach independent living and employment skills.
 Driven by the purpose of building a more inclusive, supportive world, In Flight has made critical strides in breaking down the barriers and stigmas people with disabilities face.
-Events like their annual Cornhole for a Cause bring the whole community together, raising awareness of ways businesses can support community members in In Flight’s programs and connecting people through activities everyone can participate in.
+In fact, events like their annual Cornhole for a Cause bring the whole community together, raising awareness of ways businesses can support community members in In Flight’s programs and connecting people through activities everyone can participate in.

 In Flight, Inc. and Community Based Services team members come together to celebrate Nonprofit of the Year achievement

-“We have changed the lives of a lot of people,” Bateman shared in his acceptance speech.
-“I don’t think there is anything more special than that.”
+“We have changed the lives of a lot of people,” Bateman shared in his acceptance speech, “I don’t think there is anything more special than that.”
 Bateman also recognized the cooperative and industrious contributions of his fellow team members in attaining such acknowledgment, introducing to the audience the dozen staff members in attendance to commemorate the achievement.

 Acknowledgements from Government Officials